-In your Hacker Tests, you can access a ready-reckoner to know the programming language-specific STDIN and STDOUT methods to use for reading input and writing the output from your code.
+In your Hacker Tests, you can access a ready-reckoner to know the programming language-specific STDIN and STDOUT methods to read input and write the output from your code.
 You can also see the HackerRank Environments Page for information.

-- You can check here for the input-output methods to be used for coding in different programming languages.
+- You can check here for the input-output methods for coding in different programming languages.

 This is the standard stream to provide or read input values to a program.
 For example, consider a HackerRank sample question to read two integers, say a and b, and return their sum as the output.

 - If coding in C#, you must use Console.
 ReadLine() to read input values from test cases into the variables a and b.

 b = Console.Readline();